bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

       </body>
     </html>

 Run your application again using `npm start`.
-Open your browser’s developer tools and view the “Sources” for the current page.
+Open your browser's developer tools and view the "Sources" for the current page.
 Expand the `localhost:3000` node on the left and select `(index)`.
 Notice that the text `%REACT_APP_TITLE%` within the `<title>` element has been converted to the text literal `Exploring React Builds`:

-If you expand the `localhost:3000` &gt; `static` &gt; `js` node on the left and select the `main.chunk.js` file, you can see how the `App` component’s JSX has been converted to JavaScript:
+If you expand the `localhost:3000` &gt; `static` &gt; `js` node on the left and select the `main.chunk.js` file, you can see how the `App` component's JSX has been converted to JavaScript:

 Here’s a closer look at the relevant `React.createElement` method call: